Genesis Vision (GVT) Price Down 0% This Week

-Genesis Vision (GVT) traded flat against the dollar during the one day period ending at 16:00 PM E.T. on July 28th.
-Genesis Vision has a market cap of $413,397.29 and $4.42 worth of Genesis Vision was traded on exchanges in the last 24 hours.
-Over the last seven days, Genesis Vision has traded down 0% against the dollar.
-One Genesis Vision token can currently be bought for approximately $0.0934 or 0.00000310 BTC on major exchanges.
+Genesis Vision (GVT) traded flat against the US dollar during the 24-hour period ending at 22:00 PM ET on July 28th.
+One Genesis Vision token can now be bought for approximately $0.0934 or 0.00000310 BTC on popular exchanges.
+In the last seven days, Genesis Vision has traded down 0% against the US dollar.
+Genesis Vision has a total market cap of $413,397.29 and $4.42 worth of Genesis Vision was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.